wlillisdev/hiking-hub/README.md

 # Agile Approach to Project Devlopment

 An agile approach was taken in the devlopment of this project.
-The project will be  disected into smaller parts and an iterative approach to project management and software development will be used to achieve faster development of the project and optomise time usage.
+The project will be  disected into smaller parts and an iterative approach to project management and development will be used to achieve faster development of the project and optomise time usage.

 - MoSoCoW Method:
   - I will also aim to intergate the MoSoCoW Method in to this project.
-Which is a four-step approach to prioritizing which project requiremnets need to be carried out first in order to achieve project goals and user stories with the first iteration been a fully functioning website.
+Which is a four-step approach to prioritizing which project requiremnets need to be carried out first in order to achieve project goals and criteria of user stories.
 Custom labels will be created in github and allocated to each requirment so they can be easily filtered and identified.

   <img src="static/readme/moscow.png" alt="MoSoCoW Method" width="350"/>

 - User Stories
   - The whole project was broken down in 18 indivudal user stories,each user story was a self contined devlopemnt mini project that helped reach the overall goal of the website.They were enter into github as github issues.
   - [View List of 18 User Stories](https://github.com/wlillisdev/hiking-hub/issues)
   - Specific accecptance critea was allocated for each user story and a list of  tasks were also established.
-Each task would need to be completed so accecptance critea is met.See example below.
+Each task would need to be completed to ensure accecptance critea is met.See example below.
   ![Issue Example](static/readme/user_story.png)
   - The Moscow method was then applied to eash user story.
 And tags were applied to priortise the order of work.
   - [Example of MOSCOW tags](static/readme/must_have.png)
   - The users stories were then put in to 2 iterations.
 Iteration 1 had 14 user stories and these were deemed essential for the inital launch of the website.
 Iteration 2 currently has 4 user stories that will be carried out at a later date.
   - [View Project Iterations](https://github.com/wlillisdev/hiking-hub/milestones)
   - A Kanban board was set up in github in order to manage the various project user stories.
-It was devided into 3 main areas to track rhw progress.
-To Do, In Progress,Done,
+It was devided into 3 main areas to track the progress of user stories.The 3 Columns were To Do, In Progress,Done.
   ![Kanban Board](static/readme/kanban_board.png)
   -[View Kanban Board](https://github.com/wlillisdev/hiking-hub/projects/1)